 Labour In Vain

-It serves food from 11-10.30pm and Sunday 12-10pm, so you are assured of a bite to eat at all times.
+It served food from 11-10.30pm and Sunday 12-10pm, so you are assured of a bite to eat at all times.
 The food was wholesome what's now called 'trad' pub food of burgers, pies, steaks and jacket spuds you can find at other 'theme' pubs.

 It also does guest ales and the main one this time was Enville Ale.
 It also had one from Bank's.
 This tasted OK, though had a rather unpleasant aftertaste if you tried to savour it.
 Beer prices are OK.